 It is important to note that the GBC-certified funeral homes do not necessarily include all funeral homes that might offer sustainable burial alternatives.

 However, it might be more difficult to find natural burial options, and you might not be able to access all the products and services you need.
 Just because your funeral home isn’t on this list, natural burial may be available – be sure to check with each home you consider to verify.
+The cost of green burials is typically much less than a traditional burial service.

 As awareness and support of more sustainable burial practices grow in the coming years, it is important that you plan ahead to ensure your burial preferences can be met.